 To create a render, a 3D artist needs to:

-1. Understand the clients vision.
+1. Understand the plans and client's vision.

-2. Create the model.
+2. Create the model using 3d software.

 3. Texture the model.